sequenceiq/blog-test/source/_posts/2014-11-02-new-yarn-features-part-1-label-based-scheduling.markdown

 ## Cloud
 Things are different in cloud environments as the composition of the Hadoop clusters are more homogeneous.
-By the nature of cloud it's easier and more convinient to request nodes with the exact same cababilities.
+By the nature of cloud it's easier and more convenient to request nodes with the exact same capabilities.
 [Cloudbreak](http://blog.sequenceiq.com/blog/2014/07/18/announcing-cloudbreak/) our Hadoop as a service API will address this problem, by giving the ability to the users to specify their needs.
 Take one example: on AWS users can launch `spot price` instances which EC2 can `take away any time`.
 Labeling them as `spot` we can avoid spinning up the
 `ApplicationMasters` on those nodes, thus operate safely and re-launch new containers on different nodes in case it happens.